Okay,you're a freelancer, now what?

-Many people dream of a job with a high and secure income, with which they can plan for the future and stop living paycheck to paycheck.
+Many people dream of a job with a secure income, with which they can plan for the future and no longer have to live paycheck to paycheck.
 For most people, this will remain only a dream.
 The situation for many employees has visibly changed, especially in regards to income and job security, while - one the other side - the number of freelancers is rising.

 One of the key components behind this increase is called outsourcing, although it does entail a set of advantages and disadvantages.
 The best option for the freelancer is to find a position, which works well for them in this process.
 The more clientele you have, the less dependent you are on one client or company.